graphql/composite-schemas-spec/spec/Section 2 -- Composition.md

 directive @internal on OBJECT | INTERFACE | FIELD_DEFINITION | UNION | ENUM | ENUM_VALUE | INPUT_OBJECT | INPUT_FIELD_DEFINITION | SCALAR
 ```

-The `@internal` directive can be annotated on field definitions and will prevent the schema composition from including it from the public scheam.
-However, this field can still be used by the schema composition for building resolvers or variables.
+The `@internal` directive signals to the composition process that annotated type system members
+shall not be included into the public schema but still can be used by the executor to
+build resolvers.

 ### @rename